Sr John Marion of Kearney NE on the day of her Solemn Perpetual Profession for the School Sisters of Christ the King.

 Men and women dedicate their lives to serve in various religious orders, congregations or movements, each with their own spirituality and charism.
 Depending on their vocation, they do this as priests, brothers, sisters, monks, or nuns.
 The difference between a brother and a monk or a sister and a nun is that monks and nuns typically belong to enclosed orders of contemplatives.
 In contrast, religious brothers and sisters usually belong to active religious orders and congregations.
 Contemplatives commit themselves to a life of prayer for the world and the Church.
 Active or apostolic religious also commit themselves to a life of prayer but in the context of serving others in the world through education, healthcare and an increasing number of other ways in response to the world’s needs.
 However they live out their charism, they bring Christ to those they minister to.

-LIVING AS A CONSECRATED PERSON
+LIVING AS A RELIGIOUS

 While life differs for each consecrated brother and sister, the religious lifestyle can be best summed up in three vows: chastity, poverty and obedience.